In a faked royal binding

 BION, Nicolas.
 Traité de la construction et des principaux usages des instrumens de mathematique: avec les figures necessaires pour l’intelligence de ce Traité.
 Paris: Chez La Veuve de J. Boudot, J. Collombat, et J. Boudot fils.
 1709.

 8vo.
-Contemporary French sheep, gilt armorial supralibros to boards (see below), within double fillet border, spine with raised bands lettered and tooled in gilt (rebacked preserving the original compartments), edges gilt over marbling, marbled endpapers, blue silk place marker; pp. [8], 347, [5], with 28 engraved plates by Harmanus van Loon, engraved vignette by Nicolas Guerard to p.
+Contemporary French sheep, later gilt armorial supralibros to boards (see below), within double fillet border, spine with raised bands lettered and tooled in gilt (rebacked preserving the original compartments), edges gilt over marbling, marbled endpapers, blue silk place marker; pp. [8], 347, [5], with 28 engraved plates by Harmanus van Loon, engraved vignette by Nicolas Guerard to p.
 [3], woodcut initials, head, and tail pieces; extremities lightly worn, corners restored; some variable light toning, otherwise very good and clean; a few contemporary annotations in ink, contemporary correction to p.
 377: “1725 e des suivantes.
 C’est à dire le 31 Marz et le 3 octob.
 L’etoile polaire at aussi le 1 Aóust, et le 14 Fevrier, la luire dela petite Ourse”.

 See Knight, History of Science 1660-1914, p.
 202.